iainctduncan/papers/source/background.rst

 directly with the Csound engine using the Csound API (Gogins, 2013, 43-46).
 One can also run a DSL such as Csound inside a visual patcher, using open-source extensions to Max and Pd that embed the Csound engine in a Max or Pure Data object (Boulanger 2013, 189).
+One can run a general-purpose language alongside a DSL or visual platform using a bi-directional integration layer, such as is done with Node for Max (a part of Max), or with Julien Vincenot's MozLib, which enables interacting with Common Lisp from a Max patch.
-And one can even run a general-purpose language *inside* a DSL or visual platform, such as Python inside Csound (Ariza 2009, 367) or JavaScript inside Max (Lyon, 13).
+And finally, one can even run a general-purpose language *inside* a DSL or visual platform, such as Python inside Csound (Ariza 2009, 367) or JavaScript inside Max (Lyon, 13).